CANADA STOCKS-Futures indicate lower start to the week

 ANALYST RESEARCH HIGHLIGHTS

-Canadian National Railway Co : RBC raises target price to C$78 from C$76; rating outperform
+Fairfax Financial Holdings Ltd : CIBC raises target price to C$450 from C$425; rating "sector underperformer"

+Xtreme Drilling and Coil Services : Global Hunter Securities resumes coverage with "accumulate" rating; price target C$3.70

 U.S. ECONOMIC DATA DUE ON MONDAY